inkle/ink/Documentation/WritingWithInk.md

 	> Time passes...

 	Dr Adams leaves for lunch.
 Dr Cartwright arrives in a fluster.
-Dr Eamon arrives in a fluster.
+Dr Eamonn arrives in a fluster.

-	In the surgery today are Cartwright, Denver, Eamon.
+	In the surgery today are Cartwright, Denver, Eamonn.

 #### Advanced: nicer list printing